 - File with the Texas Medicaid & Healthcare Partnership (TMHP) the required Texas Medicaid enrollment application ensuring that the application is correct, complete, and includes all required attachments and additional information. - Provide any additional information requested by TMHP, HHSC, or the HHSC Office of Inspector General (OIG) in connection with the processing of the application. - Be approved by HHSC for enrollment and enter into a written provider agreement with HHSC.

-Providers can use the online provider enrollment on the portal (PEP) tool to enroll electronically through the TMHP website at www.tmhp.com.
+[Revised] Providers can use the online Provider Enrollment and Management System (PEMS) tool to enroll electronically through the TMHP website at www.tmhp.com.

-Referto: Subsection 1.1.3, "Online Enrollment" in this section.
+Referto: Subsection 1.1.3 , "Online Enrollment" in this section.